Board Service FAQ

 Who is the ideal TAGT Board candidate?

-TAGT wants the Board to include individuals that reflect the diversity of its membership.
+TAGT strives for a Board that includes individuals that reflect the diversity of its membership.
 This includes consideration of geographic areas, experience and background, and areas of expertise.
 The Board reflects various stakeholder groups in gifted education, including administrators, classroom teachers, parents and university representatives.

 What is the role of the volunteer TAGT Board member?